Explain

 On this page

-Cisco SD-Access is a campus fabric architecture.
-It separates endpoint identity and policy from the physical place where a user plugs in.
-The main idea is simple: build a routed underlay, run an overlay for endpoint reachability, and apply policy based on identity and group membership.
+Cisco Software-Defined Access (SD-Access) is a campus fabric architecture.
+It separates endpoint identity and policy from the physical port.
+The idea is direct: build a routed underlay, run an overlay for endpoint reachability, and apply policy by identity and group membership.

 The pieces